chpoit/utsushis-charm/README.md

 - `-a <LANG_NAME>` or `--app-language <LANG_NAME>`: Changes the language of the app.
 Use the list in [Supported languages](#supported-game-language) to know what to enter.
 It only works for the first launch, data in the config file takes priority.
 - `--reset`: Resets data in the config.
 Currently forces the language to be overwritten in config with `-a` and `-l` arguments.
 - `-t <TESSERACT_DIRECTORY>` or `--tesseract <TESSERACT_DIRECTORY>`: When you want to pass a custom tesseract location.
 It is saved to the config.
 Pass either the dll or .so.X file, or the directory containing it.

+# Included data

+## mh-rise skills language - Feuille 1.csv
+The file located in [data\/mh-rise skills language - Feuille 1.csv](./data/mh-rise%20skills%20language%20-%20Feuille%201.csv) is a slightly modified version of the file found [here](https://docs.google.com/spreadsheets/d/1ce4_R7HvBPPYE63qyGfeI-nTTSBDsGCGc7ETTGHqYac/edit#gid=0).
+It is provided in the repository to aid in the rebuild of skill files for those interested.

+I added the new Sunbreak skills, but currently only english versions are available.